zeiv/SSD1306-ruby/README.md

 ## License

 Copyright (c) 2016 Xavier Bick under the MIT License.
-See LICENSE.txt for details.
+See the LICENSE file for details.